 The National Maritime Heritage Grant Program was established by the National Maritime Heritage Act of 1994 as a cost-sharing grant program administered jointly by the National Park Service and the U.S. Department of Transportation, Maritime Administration (MarAd).
+The program issued one round of grants in 1998 and then went dormant until it was re-established in 2013.
 Program funding is provided by the proceeds of scrapped ships from the National Defense Reserve Fleet through a Memorandum of Agreement between the National Park Service and MarAd.
 The program's purpose is to provide funding for a wide range of education and preservation projects that promote and educate the public on America's extensive maritime heritage.
 To help meet this goal, the total dollar amount of grants awarded in a fiscal year must be equally divided between education projects and preservation projects.
-More information can be found at https://go.nps.gov/maritimegrants.
+More information can be found at https://go.nps.gov/maritimegrants opportunity for preservation projects.
+The opportunity number for preservation grants is P24AS00504.